 How to start a sandwich shop

 Want to make a living selling sandwiches?
-Read our guide for a slice of the action
+Read our guide to opening a sandwich shop for a slice of the action

 We give you the low-down on the sandwich shop industry to help you make a fat wedge through selling one of the nation’s most popular snacks.